imshahid007/Stock-Price-Aggregator/README.md

 ## Resources
 App\Http\Resources are used to modify any output response or behaviour towards the REST API request

 ## Cache
-Alpha Vantage Cache can be changed in the .env file or in the config/alphavantage.php
+Alpha Vantage Cache Duration can be changed in the .env file or in the config/alphavantage.php

+## Pint
+Laravel Pint was used for code style so it stays clean and consistent.